appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

    docker-compose up -d
    ```

-The server restart updates the Appsmith to the latest version.
+When you restart the server, the latest version of Appsmith is deployed.
 You can choose to schedule automatic updates.
 Refer to [Configure a maintenance window](/getting-started/setup/instance-management/maintenance-window#adding-a-configurable-maintenance-window-for-appsmiths-auto-updates).

 ## Troubleshooting

 When you turn on automatic updates, it turns on the auto backup feature.
 And creates a backup before an update.
 You can roll back to a previous version if you see deployment errors.
 Refer to [the rollback instructions using the `appsmithctl` command](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance).

-If you are still having issues, reach out to the support team on the <a href="#!" onclick="Intercom('show')">chat widget</a>.
+If you continue to face issues, reach out to the support team on the <a href="#!" onclick="Intercom('show')">chat widget</a>.